awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 If you do not see or cannot access applications, deployment groups, instances, or other deployment resources from the AWS CLI or the CodeDeploy console, make sure you're referencing one of the AWS Regions listed in [Region and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in *AWS General Reference*\.

-Amazon EC2 instances and Amazon EC2 Auto Scaling groups that are used in CodeDeploy deployments must be launched and created in one of these AWS Regions\.
+EC2 instances and Amazon EC2 Auto Scaling groups that are used in CodeDeploy deployments must be launched and created in one of these AWS Regions\.

 If you're using the AWS CLI, run the aws configure command from the AWS CLI\.
 Then you can view and set your default AWS Region\.